Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/tasks-starting.md

 ### Working with Attachments

-The ability to add **attachments** ensures that Slingshot captures all the relevant information for your tasks and subtasks.
+The ability to add **Attachments** ensures that Slingshot captures all the relevant information for your tasks and subtasks.

 Each task can include one or more attachments, including images, documents, or links for specific tasks and subtasks.